DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-14-emailing-users-who-try-to-sign-in-with-an-unregistered-email.md

 ## The issue

-The first page of the service invites people to either sign in, or else to request access to the service.
-Users who request access to the service can then receive a link sent to their school email address which will give them access.
+The first page of the service invites people to either sign in, or request access to the service.
+Users who request access to the service can generate an access link for their school.
+This is sent to the email address held on GIAS.

 However we were still receiving a lot of emails from people who did not use the request access feature, and instead were asking the support team for access.